Background:

 Step 04: Now sign in to your server to the root folder of your preferred domain

-Step 06: Using FTP or your shell access, upload the new wp-includes and wp-admin directories from downloaded unpacked archive to your web host, in place of the previously deleted directories.
+Step 06: Using FTP or your shell access, upload the new wp-includes and wp-admin directories from the downloaded unpacked archive to your web host instead of the previously deleted directories.

-Step 07: (Precaution) Do not delete or replace wp-content folder on online server on your web host
+Step 07: (Precaution) Do not delete or replace the wp-content folder on the online server on your web host

-Step 08: Now upload all remaining new loose files from the root directory of the new version to your existing WordPress root directory on online server.
+Step 08: Now upload all remaining new loose files from the new version’s root directory to your existing WordPress root directory on the online server.

-Step 09: Now after completing upload go to you domain’s web address & see if website has been started to work as before.
+Step 09: Now, after completing the upload, go to your domain’s web address and see if the website has started to work as before.

-I hope your website will start to function as normal as before.
+I hope your website will start to function normally.

 Thanks & Regards